Symbols

 - mkisofs, Creating an image for a CD-ROM

-- mkswap, Swap
+- mkswap, Swap, mkswap

 - mount count, tune2fs